 The General Data Protection Regulation (GDPR), or Regulation (EU) 2016/679 as it’s known in official contexts, is a regulation spearheaded by the three legislative European Union institutions: the European Parliament, European Commission, and Council of the European Union.

-It will replace the current Data Protection Directive (Directive 95/46/EC) when it comes into force on May 25, 2018.
+It replaced the current Data Protection Directive (Directive 95/46/EC) when it came into force on May 25, 2018.

 The goal of the GDPR is to return control to data subjects in the union over their data and make the regulatory environment simpler for international business.